 An outdoor staircase sits at the approach to the main temple.
 From there, you'll enter the richest area of statuary, galleries, and bas-reliefs.
 The famous bas-reliefs encircling the temple on the first level (south side) depict the mythical "Churning of the Ocean of Milk," a legend in which Hindu deities stir vast oceans in order to extract the elixir of immortality.
 This churning produced the apsaras, Hindu celestial dancers, who can be seen on many temples.
 Other reliefs surrounding the base of the main temple show Khmer wars, and corner towers depict Hindu fables.

-It's a fair walk up to the second level, a flat, open space that overlooks the main temple square, the famed Angkor prangs or parapets on each corner.
-From here, it's a steep climb (use the staircase with roped handrail on the south side of the temple) up to the third and final level (at time of writing, this level was closed to visitors).
+It's a fair walk up to the second level, a flat, open space that overlooks the main temple square, the famed Angkor prangs (or parapets) on each corner.
+From here, it's a steep climb (use the staircase with roped handrail on the south side of the temple) up to the third and final level.
 There are four large courtyards surrounded by galleries, and balcony overlooks from the base of the prangs at each corner.
 These high perches are great spots for watching the sunset over Bakeng Hill (though lately, the guards try to get more people down earlier and earlier).

 Angkor Wat is the first temple you pass when entering the temple complex, but depending on your guide, you might save it for the evening and head directly to nearby Angkor Thom.